spencertipping/ni/doc/cheatsheet.md

 * `W`: Prepend column stream
   * `$ ni <data> Wn` - Add line numbers to the stream (by prepending one element the infinite stream `n`)
   * `W` will add rows only up to the length of the input stream
+* `j` - streaming join
+  * This will join two streams based on the value of their first column, which is assumed to be sorted.
+  * Note that this join will consume a single line of both streams; it does **NOT** provide a SQL-style left or right join.
 * `v`: Vertical operation on columns
   * **Important Note**: As of 2016-12-23, this operator is too slow to use in production.